Smartproxy/Python-scraper-tutorial/README.md

 ### Prerequisites

-To run our example script, you are going to need a few libraries as well as Node.js.
+To run our example scraper, you are going to need these libraries:

 * [BeautifulSoup](https://pypi.org/project/beautifulsoup4/)
 * [Requests](https://pypi.org/project/requests/)